 Have you always been into sport?

-What’s been your best race to date?
+What’s been your favourite race to date and why?

 How do you overcome setbacks?

-What are your goals for the next year?
+What are your goals for 2019?

 Who do you take your inspiration from?